⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Transfer to Kotor, Montenegro (40 min)

-Possible hiking above the Kotor old town to see the breathtaking views to Kotor Bay (Boka Kotorska)
+Possible hiking above the Kotor old town to see the breathtaking views of Kotor Bay (Boka Kotorska)

 → Transfer back to Budva, Montenegro (40 min)

-→ Free time in Budva at the late afternoon
+→ Free time in Budva in the late afternoon

 Overnight in Budva, Montenegro